arcus/education_modules/intro_to_python/intro_to_python.md

 ## Additional Resources

-* [python.org](https://www.python.org/) is a great resource for documentation, FAQ's, and tutorials for beginners, as well as information about what is happening in the wider Python community.
+* [python.org](https://www.python.org/) is a great resource for documentation, FAQs, and tutorials for beginners, as well as information about what is happening in the wider Python community.
 Check it out and explore!

 * If you're interested in practicing more with Google Colab, check out [this notebook looking at statistics](https://colab.research.google.com/drive/1zkW5Y0SoV3gMU6sQtlgnZsfR2GIXi6F_?usp=sharing).